• Episode 32 – Jeff Bradbury

 LISTEN to this episode on YouTube and SUBSCRIBE for more episodes!

-• 8:14 – other areas of passion and learning: sports, history, and politics
+• 12:22 – another area of personal passion and learning: travel

 Song Track Credits